by KD Miller

 "Go sit next to my wife," his voice came out all soft, but not patronizing.
 "We will figure something out."

-With their eyes on the ground, they shuffle over to Catrina and stiffly sit next to her.
+With their eyes on the ground, they shuffle over to Catrina and stiffly sit beside her.
 She could smell dirty garbage.
 The boys have been forced to sleep on the animal cart.
 Her hands shake in fury.

 Catrina removes her fur wrap and drapes it over the crying, shivering boy beside her.
 Slowly she moves him into her lap.
 His eyes grow large at the nice offer.
 A bright smile tugs at the corners of her mouth, and then she frowns again.
 She knows Mr. Woodrow's sons.
 Knows them quite well!
 They need to know exactly what their father have planned.
 Perhaps she could stop it somehow?